 We have incurred significant operating losses since our inception and we expect to continue to incur significant operating losses for the foreseeable future.
 Our ability to generate product revenue sufficient to achieve profitability, if ever, will depend heavily on the successful development and eventual commercialization of one or more of our product candidates.
-Our net loss was \$24.8 million for the three months ended March 31, 2023 and \$25.9 million for the three months ended March 31, 2022.
-As of March 31, 2023, we had an accumulated deficit of \$437.1 million.
+Our net losses were \$23.8 million and \$48.6 million for the three and six months ended June 30, 2023 and \$34.1 million and \$60.0 million for the three and six months ended June 30, 2022, respectively.
+As of June 30, 2023, we had an accumulated deficit of \$460.9 million.
 We expect our expenses and operating losses will increase substantially over the next several years in connection with our ongoing activities, as we:

-- continue our clinical development of losmapimod and FTX-6058, including efforts to resolve the clinical hold on FTX-6058; - · continue our ongoing preclinical studies; - advance clinical-stage product candidates into later stage trials; - pursue the discovery of drug targets for other genetically-defined rare diseases and the subsequent development of any resulting product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials;

-- scale up our manufacturing processes and capabilities, or arrange for a third party to do so on our behalf, to support our clinical trials of our product candidates and commercialization of any of our product candidates for which we obtain marketing approval; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain regulatory approval; - acquire or in-license products, product candidates, technologies and/or data referencing rights; - make any milestone payments to affiliates of GSK under our right of reference and license agreement with GSK upon the achievement of specified clinical or regulatory milestones; - maintain, expand, enforce, defend and protect our intellectual property; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts and our operations as a public company.
+- continue our clinical development of losmapimod and FTX-6058, including efforts to resolve the clinical hold on FTX-6058; - continue our ongoing preclinical studies; - advance clinical-stage product candidates into later stage trials; - pursue the discovery of drug targets for other genetically-defined rare diseases and the subsequent development of any resulting product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - scale up our manufacturing processes and capabilities, or arrange for a third party to do so on our behalf, to support our clinical trials of our product candidates and commercialization of any of our product candidates for which we obtain marketing approval; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain regulatory approval; - · acquire or in-license products, product candidates, technologies and/or data referencing rights, such as our recent agreement with CAMP4; - make any milestone payments to affiliates of GSK under our right of reference and license agreement with GSK upon the achievement of specified clinical or regulatory milestones, or to CAMP4 under our license agreement with CAMP4; - maintain, expand, enforce, defend and protect our intellectual property; - hire additional clinical, quality control and scientific personnel; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts and our operations as a public company.